 When she is not expatiating upon the issues of the day, Ilana enjoys running outdoors.
 She has been a long-distance, recrational runner since the mid 1990s.

-Parrots are another passion—in particualr, the plight of psittacines in captivity and in the wild.
-Ilana is charitably involved with a parrot rescue in the community.
-So too is the cause of the near-extinct Cape Parrot (Poicephalus robustuslocal) close to her heart.
+Parrots are another passion—in particular, the plight of psittacines in captivity and in the wild.
+Ilana supports parrot rescues in the community.
+So too is the cause of the near-extinct Cape Parrot (Poicephalus robustus) close to her heart.
 Ilana is owned by an adorable hookbill called Oscar-Wood (Poicephalus fuscicollis).

 Then there is Music.
 Chamber music and Bach—any Bach—are her first loves, but she finds the hard core, intricate and masterful brilliance of progressive rock outfits like Symphony X, Dream Theater, Magnitude Nine, and Kamelot (sic) as alluring, to say nothing of neoclassical wizards such as Sean Mercer and Tony MacAlpine.

 (Click to expand - click again to close)